-This metric among the cybersecurity KPIs indicates the overall cost of mitigating a vulnerability in cybersecurity risk management.
+This metric among the cybersecurity Key Performance Indicators (KPIs) indicates the overall cost of mitigating a vulnerability in cybersecurity risk management.
 However, the real cost of an incident is difficult to quantify.
 So the best approximation techniques are often ideal.
 For instance, the cost can be either as direct or indirect.
 Direct costs include the amounts paid to customers, fines, investigation costs, etc. Indirect costs include the money lost due to downtime, lost opportunity, reputational damage, negative press, etc.

 The idea is that not all incidents have the same impact.
 This helps justify the need for more resources and mitigation for specific threats.
 It can also help highlight the economic significance of preventing attacks rather than resolving them.
 This would mean more emphasis on cybersecurity awareness and investments in modern threat protection tools and technologies.

 Time to Identify and Contain an Incident

-The time it takes an organization to identify and solve a vulnerability tells a lot about the cybersecurity KPIs risk management and mitigation plan and the available resources.
+The time it takes an organization to identify and solve a vulnerability tells a lot about the cybersecurity Key Performance Indicators (KPIs) risk management and mitigation plan and the available resources.
 Lack of awareness often leads to poor identification of cyber threats, while limited resources create logistical issues that hinder rapid response to common cybersecurity threats.
 After measuring this metric, you want to ensure your cybersecurity team is constantly improving as the threat landscape evolves.
 Here are some of the key measures to implement:

 - Investing more in cybersecurity awareness and education.